sarahbland7/personalWebsite/README.md

 # personalWebsite

-Code for writing and maintaining a basic personal website using HTML and CSS.
+Code for writing and maintaining a basic personal website (for virtual resume) using HTML and CSS.
+Might later include javaScript.